cowboysdude/Pir-Sensor/README.md

 # Pir-Sensor
-Turns monitor on and off
+Turns monitor on and off [Currently ONLY works with Raspbian Jesse]

 Download files to your root directory on your pi